e-mail: bok@dhit.pl

 2.15 ZŁ

-Call us tel: +48 888 99 98 98 or contact us via contact form on our website.
-You can check the mass and the shape of neodymium magnets in our force calculator magnetic calculator
+Give us a call tel: +48 888 99 98 98 or get in touch through contact form on the contact page.
+You can check the lifting capacity as well as the shape of neodymium magnet in our force calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.